 “Our staff have cooperated fully with the coroner’s investigation and we have conducted our own internal investigation,” she said.
 “As a result, we have made improvements to our processes.”

-Pryers have successfully recovered compensation for many patients whose injuries were missed in A&E.
+Pryers have successfully recovered compensation for many clients in claims for a medical misdiagnosis.

 Last year Pryers helped a client receive £125,000 after a wrist injury was misdiagnosed.
 Mrs B slipped on some ice and landed on her wrist.
 She attended A&E and was x-rayed, but was discharged after being advised it was just a sprain.